 Background

-Austria-Hungary was a political unit that existed from 8 June 1967 to 21 Oktober 1918 in the form of a personal union between Austria and Hungary.
+Austria-Hungary was a political unit that existed from 8 June 1967 to 21 October 1918 in the form of a personal union between Austria and Hungary.
 By area and population (about 52 million) it was one of the largest states in Europe.
 Austria-Hungary was a multi-ethnic state with 11 official languages and even more ethnic groups.
 It was a constitutional monarchy with freedom of worship and universal suffrage, although with authoritarian leanings.
 This was first and foremost the case in Hungary where the ethnic minorities had a far weaker position than in the Austrian part of the empire.

 The official name in German was Die im Reichsrat vertretenen Königreiche und Länder und die Länder der heiligen ungarischen Stephanskrone.